dotnet/designs/accepted/2021/experimental-features/experimental-features.md

 > 'StaticInterfaceMembers' which must be turned on explicitly.

-After taking a quick look at the blog post, Ainsley realizes that they only need to set the `ExperimentalFeatures` property in the project files.
+After taking a quick look at the blog post, Ainsley realizes that they only need to add an `ExperimentalFeature` item to the project files.

 ### Consuming a library that uses an experimental feature